How the original Ben Day dots got into the original American comics

 In the 1960s Roy Lichtenstein—and everyone in the comics business at the time—called these “benday dots”.

-In a later post, I will chart how the true Ben Day tints of the 1890s became the “benday dots” of the 1960s—a more complicated journey than you might think—but that is a story for another day.
+In a later post, I will chart how the true Ben Day tints of the 1890s became the so-called “benday dots” of the 1960s — but that is a story for another day.

 This time I will take the story as far as the original Sunday comics.

 I will demonstrate in detail how a Ben Day tint was put onto a metal printing plate as part of the letterpress process—for both black & white and colour printing.

 In the 21st century you can read some confused and confusing material about letterpress.
 Here’s an online example from 2012:

 Following a revival that took place in the 1990’s, led by many design schools introducing the teaching of letterpress, the previously specialist and expensive form of printing has become widely used once again.

 This site shows many attractive examples of contemporary artistic letterpress:

 But “specialist and expensive” is an odd way to talk about the process which was used to produce nearly all books, newspapers, pulp magazines and comics for hundreds of years.
 Many of those products of course relied on using the cheapest possible printing.